forkymcforkface/RGBPi-Extra/README.md

 Sega Channel Revival core in New Systems allows for BillyTimeGames larger sized ROMs. https://github.com/BillyTimeGames/Genesis-Plus-GX-Expanded-Rom-Size

 BennuGD core in New System allows for BennuGD games like Streets of Rage Remake to be played natively.
-Extract and copy Streets of Rage Remake (folder containing the .exe) to the "bennugd" roms folder.
-240p config file provided. https://github.com/diekleinekuh/BennuGD_libretro/
+Instructions: Extract and copy Streets of Rage Remake (folder containing the .exe) to the "bennugd" roms folder on the USB drive.
+Start the .exe on your computer and map your controllers, set music+sfx volume to 60% (it will otherwise distort music tracks like "fuze" exit the game (saves this to the USB), plug the USB into the Pi, mount and scan.
+The game should be in proper 240p if the core was added correctly. https://github.com/diekleinekuh/BennuGD_libretro/

 #### Added Libretro cores